nostrgamer/Csharp_Nostr_Unity_SDK/TESTING.md

    - Add a Button for "Generate Keys"
    - Add a Button for "Connect to Relays"
    - Add a Button for "Post Test Message"
+   - Add a TMP_InputField for "NSEC Key Input"
+   - Add a Button for "Import NSEC Key"
    - Add a TextMeshPro - Text field to display status messages (requires TextMeshPro package)

 ## Add Nostr Manager